-Here, in the wet and wild American South, among the last stands of cypress, tupelo, strap ferns, pitcher plants, and epiphytes, is what E.O.
+Here, in the wet and wild American South, among the last stands of cypress, tupelo, strap ferns, pitcher plants, and A co-production of The WNET Group and Terra Mater Studios in association with PBS and CPB produced by Grizzly Creek Films epiphytes, is what E.O.
 Wilson called "America's Amazon" - a hotspot of biodiversity rivaling anywhere on Earth - and yet somehow its story has never been told.